jasonyu1996/elasticlave/README.md

 # Elasticlave

 **Elasticlave** is a Trusted Execution Environment (TEE) design which enables efficient cross-enclave data sharing.
-This repository contains the prototype implementation based on [Keystone](https://keystone-enclave.org/) as described in "Elasticlave : An Efficient Memory Model for Enclaves" (Usenix Security Symposium 2022, [preprint version on arXiv](https://arxiv.org/abs/2010.08440)).
+This repository contains the prototype implementation based on [Keystone](https://keystone-enclave.org/) as described in ["Elasticlave : An Efficient Memory Model for Enclaves"](https://www.usenix.org/conference/usenixsecurity22/presentation/yu-jason) at Usenix Security Symposium 2022).
 For simplicity, we directly refer to this prototype implementation as Elasticlave in this document.

 We support two options for running Elasticlave:
   1. On a RISC-V SoC simulated with [FireSim](https://fires.im/).
 This can give accurate performance data and is therefore suitable for performance benchmarking.
 However, it is generally much slower than the second option.